-- (a) any description of the area set out in the security programme is no longer accurate; - (b) any description of the operations set out in the security programme is no longer accurate, or that the procedures included, and the facilities and equipment described in the security programme are no longer adequate. - (2) Whenever a situation described in subregulation (1) occurs, the operator, where applicable shall- - (a) immediately notify the Authority of the changed conditions, and identify each interim measure being taken to maintain adequate security until approval is granted for an appropriate amendment of the security programme; and - (b) within thirty days after notifying the Authority in accordance with paragraph (a), submit for approval, in accordance with the procedure prescribed by regulation 18, an amendment to the security programme to bring it into compliance with these Regulations. - (3) The Authority shall, where an amendment to a security programme is submitted to it under subregulation (2) (b), approve the amendment in accordance with the procedure prescribed by regulation 19. - 21.
-(1) Where the Authority determines that an operator's security programme requires amendment, the Authority may direct the respective operator to amend the security programme and submit it to the Authority for approval.
+- (a) any description of the area set out in the security programme is no longer accurate; - (b) any description of the operations set out in the security programme is no longer accurate, or that the procedures included, and the facilities and equipment described in the security programme are no longer adequate.

+(2) Whenever a situation described in subregulation (1) occurs, the operator, where applicable shall-

+- (a) immediately notify the Authority of the changed conditions, and identify each interim measure being taken to maintain adequate security until approval is granted for an appropriate amendment of the security programme; and - (b) within thirty days after notifying the Authority in accordance with paragraph (a), submit for approval, in accordance with the procedure prescribed by regulation 18, an amendment to the security programme to bring it into compliance with these Regulations.

+(3) The Authority shall, where an amendment to a security programme is submitted to it under subregulation (2) (b), approve the amendment in accordance with the procedure prescribed by regulation 19.